oracle/python-cx_Oracle/doc/src/api_manual/connection.rst

     '<QUEUE_NAME>:<CONSUMER_NAME>' for multiple consumer queues, and identifies the queue that will be monitored for messages.
 The queue name may include the schema, if needed.

+    The clientInitiated parameter is used to determine if client initiated connections or server initiated connections (the default) will be established.
+Client initiated connections are only available in Oracle Client 19.4 and Oracle Database 19.4 and higher.

     *New in version 6.4:* The parameters ipAddress, groupingClass, groupingValue, groupingType and name were added.